 The farm team comprises NDIS-funded team members Josh and Scott, plus supporting horticulturalists and other volunteers.

-The farm includes a plant nursery which itself includes a shaded hard stand work area and a poly tunnel.
+The farm includes a small propagation nursery where the team grow seedlings for planting out on the farm and for sale.
+This includes a shaded hard stand work area and a poly tunnel.
 The Veggie Empire would like to thank Local Food Connect, Nelson Alexander Real Estate, Somerset Organics and Yarra Valley Water, all of whom provided support for this development.